Daniel Rigby: Early life and education

 Daniel Rigby was born in 1982.
 He is the cousin of Blossoms frontman Tom Ogden.

-He attended Cheadle Hulme School and, after studying performing arts at Stockport College, he enrolled at the Royal Academy of Dramatic Art.
+He attended Cheadle Hulme School, then went on to study performing arts at Stockport College before training at the Royal Academy of Dramatic Art.

 Career

 Rigby has worked as a stand-up comedian, having appeared at the Latitude Festival, won the 2007 Laughing Horse New Act of the Year, and been a nominee for winner of the 2007 So You Think You're Funny competition.

 In 2007, he moved to television roles with the BBC period drama Lilies.

 In 2011, Rigby won the British Academy Television Award for Best Actor for his performance as the late comedian Eric Morecambe in Eric and Ernie, beating both Matt Smith and Benedict Cumberbatch for their roles as the Doctor and Sherlock Holmes, respectively.
 From 2011 until 2014, Rigby voiced Copenhagen in three series of the BBC Radio 4 comedy Warhorses of Letters alongside Stephen Fry.
 He performed in Tom Basden's Holes at the Arcola Theatre in London from July to August 2014 alongside Mathew Baynton.

 In 2015, he narrated the reboot of the BBC children's television series Teletubbies.

 In March 2017, he won the best actor award at the 2016 Manchester Theatre Awards for his performance as Alan Turing in Breaking the Code at the Royal Exchange, Manchester.

 In 2019, he voiced the title role in the BBC Radio 4 sitcom ReincarNathan, alongside Diane Morgan and Josh Widdicombe.

 In 2021, Rigby wrote and performed the highly rated audiobook novel Isaac Steele and the Forever Man.

 In 2022 and 2023, Rigby starred as The Maniac in Tom Basden's adaptation of Dario Fo's Accidental Death of an Anarchist, with runs in Sheffield and London.

 In 2024, he appeared as Jack Trotter in the Disney+ show Renegade Nell.

-Rigby will be portraying Vernon Dursley in the upcoming HBO Harry Potter series.
+Rigby will be portraying Vernon Dursley in the forthcoming HBO Harry Potter series.